-Following the American Academy of Pediatrics guides about early childhood development, the endless “why” inquiries mean that your daughter is working on building cognitive skills that will later allow her to solve problems and think using abstract concepts and categories.
+Following the American Academy of Pediatrics guides about early childhood development, the endless “why” inquiries mean that your child is working on building cognitive skills that will later allow them to solve problems and think using abstract concepts and categories.

 In fact, many cognitive psychologists wondered about how asking questions can help children’s development.
 In 2007, Michelle Chouinard from the University of California analyzed the way children formulated questions and what they did with the newfound knowledge.
 She found that kids between 2 and 5 years of age indeed ask questions with the intention of understanding something, it’s not just to get an adult’s attention for a moment.